 - Accommodations in a lakeside fireplace cabin with a full kitchen or kitchennete, living room with fireplace, one or more bedrooms as needed, and a shower bath (best cabin available).

 October 2, 2016

 - October 7, 2016 to October 9, 2016

 Terms and Conditions

-$ 89.00 per night- single or double occupancy for your own private lakeside fireplace cabin.
-This discounted rate is available from October 23rd to the 25th.
+$ 99.00 per night- single or double occupancy for your own private lakeside fireplace cabin.
+This discounted rate is available from October 6th-10th.
 Sales Tax and Service Charge are additional